 Das Residence, Belkulai Village, Near Domjur – Bauria Road, Howrah, Panchla, West Bengal – 711322

 If you want to drive to the village, cross second Hooghly bridge and drive through Kona Expressway and NH 6 via Santragachi, Alampur, Dhulagarh and Ranihati to reach Panchla More.
 From Panchla-More take left where you will see a signboard which says “Bauria Station – 4 km “.
 This is the Bauria -Domjur Road.
-Drive through it bypassing “Country Roads” resort on your left and Basudevpur KNPC School on you right.
-After crossing the school ask people for the whereabouts of “Kethopul”.
+Drive through it bypassing “Country Roads” resort on your left and Basudevpur KNPC School on your right.
+After crossing the school enquire people in the neighborhood for the whereabouts of “Kethopul”.
 It is an area around 1 km from the school.
 From Kethopul, there is a sharp turn on the left.
 Drive through this to reach first the huge white building of Belkulai C.K.A.C.
 Vidyapith High school.
-Take the narrow bumpy road on the right of the school besides a pond to reach the palatial Das mansion on your right. )
+Take the narrow bumpy road on the right of the school besides a pond to reach the palatial Das mansion on your right.)

 The Das mansion which is a stone throw from the school is no less a palace.
 The stucco work outside the mansion and on the Thakurdalan are of finest quality.
 The family follows Vaisnav rituals and has the family deity Narayan residing in a temple adjacent to the mansion.
 Durga Puja is celebrated in this house not for long as compared to other families of Howrah.
 However the major attraction of this household Puja is the fact that literally whole of Belkulai village especially womenfolk gather here during Durgapuja as there are no other Bonedi Barir Puja in the vicinity.
 The atmosphere takes you back to film sets of Tarun Majumdar depicting utopian village as you look at the rural crowd praying in unison with an immense devotion which sadly lacks in the city.

-A senior lady of the house Kadambini Devi had dreamt of the Goddess way back in 1934.
+A woman named Ashalata who was grand daughter-in-law of a senior lady in the house Kadambini Devi had dreamt of the Goddess way back in 1934.
 As mention earlier the family members were Vaishnavites and thus only was involved in festivals involving Lord Krishna.
-But on the insistence of Kadambini Devi her two sons Chandra Kumar and Adhar Chandra started Durga puja in the same year from Mahalaya.
+But on the insistence of senior members of the family, Kadambini’s two sons Chandra Kumar and Adhar Chandra started Durga puja in the same year from Mahalaya.
 The puja started in the same thakurdalan where Narayan was also worshipped on various occasion.

 Bodhon takes place on Sasthi under a Bel tree near the house inside a covered enclosure.
 During Bodhon, the family deity Narayan is also brought to this enclosure.
 There are certain unique rituals followed here during Bodhon.
 A sliver kunke (rice grain measuring container) filled with paddy grains, smeared with vermillion on its top and wrapped in a silk cloth is decked up as a symbol of Dhanyalakshmi ( A part of Goddess Lakshmi).
 The symbolic Dhanyalakshmi is placed beside the Durga idol in the thakurdalan.
 This follows the family deity Narayan being carried by the Purohit accompanied by seven married women.
 All these persons encircle the Durga idol seven times before placing the family deity besides Dhanyalakshmi.

 The family indulges in no sacrifice.
 Even No fruits are sacrificed.
-Navapatrika rituals involve bathing of the Navapatrika in the nearby pond followed by another bathing ceremony with water from 108 waterbodies in the courtyard in front of the Thakurdalan.
-Sandhi Puja is done on Navami which involves lighting 108 earthen lamps on banana leaves.
-Many woman folk from the village takes part in lighting the earthen lamps.
+Navapatrika rituals involve bathing of the Navapatrika in the nearby pond followed by another bathing ceremony with water from 108 waterbodies in the courtyard in front of the thakurdalan.
+Sandhi Puja is done on Navami which involves lighting 108 brass lamps on banana leaves.
+Many woman folk from the village takes part in lighting the lamps.

 1. Howrah District Gazetteers by O’Malley, 1909